 Grantees are expected to meet RWJF requirements for the submission of annual narrative and financial reports, as well as periodic information needed for overall project performance monitoring and management.
-Upon completion of the program, the fellow is required to provide a final written report.
+Upon completion of the program, grantees are required to provide final narrative and financial reports.